Skip to main content

 • Flexible session lengths: Standard sessions run for one hour, but we can adapt to 45-minute or 90-minute slots to fit your timetable.
 Changeover between groups takes just 10 minutes.

-• Large group capacity: Our Beginner STEMbotics and Intermediate STEMbotics workshops accommodate up to 60 students per session.
+• Large group capacity: Our Intermediate STEMbotics workshop accommodates up to 60 students per session.
 For a full year group, we run back-to-back sessions or parallel workshops on rotation.

 • No preparation needed: We bring all equipment, set up before your first session, and pack down at the end of the day.
 All we need from you is a suitable indoor space.